Nathanhans/credit-risk-classification/report-template.md

 Predicting good loans is less difficult as they are the majority of observations.
 The precision was also lower for the 'bad loan' prediction, at just 87%.
 Given the importance of predicting bad loans, 87% may not be sufficient for this analysis.

 If you do not recommend any of the models, please justify your reasoning.

+87% precision when predicting bad loans seems inadequate.
+It would be the recommendation that we continue to explore better models before finalizing this analysis.